Living in Spain After Brexit: What You Need to Know

 This isn’t a negative!
 The TIE card is smaller and plastic rather than paper, making it easy to carry with you at all times, enabling it to serve as photo ID.
 It will be valid for either 5 years or 10 years.

-If you have not yet moved to Spain then none of the information outline above applies to you.
+If you haven’t already moved to Spain, then unfortunately the relatively straightforward route to Spanish residency outlined above won’t apply to you.
 Instead, you will need to apply for a visa if you wish to spend longer than 90 days in each 180 period in Spain.
 There are several different visa options available, but almost all of these are very difficult to secure as a third party national.
-The best route is if you don’t intend to work during your time in Spain, in which case either the non-lucrative visa or the golden visa might be the best options for you.
-Whilst both require you to have significant financial means, they offer a clear and simple route to residency, and are very popular amongst retirees.
+Some of the options currently available to you include:

 Taking Spanish Citizenship